wiseman-timelord/CreditSight/README.md

 ### STATUS: ALPHA
 Work to do...
-- Improve graph generation, should be double width.
 - Fix counting of days, currently interprets 1110 days of data as 2 days.
 - the currency sign should be, used in all currency related stats and defined in the global variable, thus later on menu the user can define their currency symbol.
 - include, input and stat, for montly income.